 Growing tomatoes in containers are very popular for gardeners who have space limitations.
-Besides some hobby gardeners also try potting tomatoes for new experiments and other purposes.
-Nonetheless choosing the right size of pots for your different tomato varieties is a little bit confusing for the beginners.
+Besides, some hobby gardeners also try potting tomatoes for new experiments and other purposes.
+Nonetheless, choosing the right size of pots for your different tomato varieties is a little bit confusing for beginners.

-That’s why I tell today which container size best suits for your particular tomato variety and how much potting soil do you actually need for that pot.
+That’s why I tell you today which container size best suits your particular tomato variety and how much potting soil you actually need for that pot.

-Pick the Right Pot for Right Tomato Variety
+Pick the Right Pot for the Right Tomato Variety

 Take a larger container as you can.
 The more room you give to your potting tomatoes to develop a strong root system, they will produce more fruits.

-But when you have space limitations then you should pick a standard size of the container, that performs better for your particular tomato variety.
+But when you have space limitations, then you should pick a standard-size container that performs better for your particular tomato variety.

 To identify your tomato plant height, see the seed packet instructions or tomato plant tags.
-Then Based on the plant’s height pick the right container size for your tomatoes.
+Then, pick the right container size for your tomatoes based on the plant’s height.

-Besides, when you going to buy containers form gardening stores or online stores, you may find the same size of containers in different dimensions.
+Besides, when you buy containers from gardening stores or online stores, you may find the exact size of containers in different dimensions.

-For example, you may find 1-gallon container in different dimensions such as –
+For example, you may find a 1-gallon container in different dimensions, such as –

 – 7″ wide × 7″ height